wp-plugins/soundcloud-is-gold/readme.txt

 = Can't play my tracks on my iphone, ipad or ipod? =

-Soundcloud doesn't currently give the possibility to developers to fall back to soundcloud html5 player if flash isn't installed or supported by the device.
-There are solutions but they are lengthy to implement and still  not very user friendly.
-But as soon as it's possible it will be implemented.
+Soundcloud has just released a html5 player.
+It's currently in it's beta version, which means that there might be bugs.
+Soundcloud is gold give you the option to use the html5 player but it's either flash all flash or all html5 for now.

 = How can I use the shortcode manually? =